-Below is a graph displaying the number of ISPS Code Violations (left-hand axis) against the number of Vesel Operating days (right-hand axis) from 2009-2017.
+Below is a graph displaying the number of ISPS Code Violations (left-hand axis) against the number of Vessel Operating days (right-hand axis) from 2010-2018.
 As in the case of ISM, the Company sets a target of zero violations in respect of ISPS Code.
-There were no ISPS violations in 2011, 2012 and 2016 but the flee witnessed 1 violation in 2017, when a stowaway was found to have secreted onboard - these stowaways are typically very poor and desperate to escape to a foreign country for a better living.
+There were no ISPS violations in 2011, 2012 and 2016 but the fleet witnessed 1 violation in 2017, when a stowaway was found to have secretly come onboard.
+Stowaways are typically very poor and desperate to escape to a foreign country for a better life.
 Even though the stowaways are usually detected by ship-staff and taken off at the same port where they came onboard or at a nearby port, the Company counts them as ISPS violations for reporting purposes, in line with the Company's zero tolerance for such lapses.
+We are happy to report that there were no ISPS violations in 2018, and we will continue to take precautions and suitable risk management efforts to ensure zero ISPS violations in 2019 as well.